Voya Asia Pacific High Dividend Equity Income Fund (NYSE:IAE) Short Interest Update

-Voya Asia Pacific High Dividend Equity Income Fund (NYSE:IAE – Get Rating) was the recipient of a large decrease in short interest in the month of May.
+Voya Asia Pacific High Dividend Equity Income Fund (NYSE:IAE – Get Rating) was the recipient of a large decrease in short interest in May.
 As of May 15th, there was short interest totalling 17,700 shares, a decrease of 45.9% from the April 30th total of 32,700 shares.
-Based on an average trading volume of 49,900 shares, the days-to-cover ratio is presently 0.4 days.
+Based on an average trading volume of 49,900 shares, the short-interest ratio is presently 0.4 days.

-The business also recently announced a quarterly dividend, which was paid on Monday, April 18th.
-Stockholders of record on Monday, April 4th were given a dividend of $0.215 per share.
-The ex-dividend date was Friday, April 1st.
-This represents a $0.86 dividend on an annualized basis and a dividend yield of 11.91%.
+The company also recently announced a quarterly dividend, which was paid on Monday, April 18th.
+Stockholders of record on Monday, April 4th were given a $0.215 dividend.
+This represents a $0.86 annualized dividend and a dividend yield of 11.91%.
+The ex-dividend date of this dividend was Friday, April 1st.

 Voya Asia Pacific High Dividend Equity Income Fund is a closed-ended equity mutual fund launched by Voya Investment Management LLC.
 The fund is co-managed by Voya Investments, LLC and NNIP Advisors B.V.
 It invests in the public equity markets of the Asia Pacific region.
 The fund seeks to invest in stocks of companies operating across diversified sectors.